asiandevs/DevOps-Gitlab/variables.md

-# create a variable in the project settings and use it in the pipeline.
+# Create a variable in the project settings and use it in the pipeline.

 ## Topics
 - Prerequisite